jtorrex/jtorrex/README.md

-Platform Engineer with 9+ years of experience across HPC, Kubernetes and Cloud infrastructures.
+Infrastructure/Platform Engineer with 9+ years of experience across HPC, Kubernetes and Cloud.
 Evolved from Linux systems and HPC foundations to DevOps tooling to build HPC-Cloud-Kubernetes platforms for enabling scientific and AI workloads at scale.